SAP-archive/lumira-extension-da-twitter/README.md

 	<li>Eclipse IDE for Java EE Developers</li>
 </ul>

 Here we will demonstrate how to build your own Data Access Extension, by using the [sample extension](https://github.com/denzalereese/lumira-extension-da-sample) as starter code.
-Follow that link for an overview and walkthroughs on Data Access Extensions, or download the sample extension zip here.
+Follow that link for an overview and walkthroughs on Data Access Extensions in the sample repo, or download the sample extension zip [here](https://github.com/denzalereese/lumira-extension-da-sample/blob/master/install-extension/Lumira-1.x%2B2.x(Discovery)/com.sap.lumira.sampleextension_1.29.2.201706131346.zip).
 In this example we will also show how to utilize external libraries, store parameters temporarily in the "runtimeInfo" object, and add custom icons to build a lightweight extension for Twitter data.
-You can download the code from this repo, or get the extension zip here.
+You can download the code from this repo, or directly get the extension zip [here](./install-extension/com.sap.lumira.twitterextension_1.29.2.201705191559.zip).

 *Note: This extension was built for educational purposes, as the open Twitter API has limits on the amount of data you can retrieve.
 For business-grade data, request access to the Twitter enterprise API at [](https://gnip.com/).